Does a plant-based diet lead to lower cholesterol levels? We explain below.

 ‘This systematic review and meta‐analysis provides evidence that vegetarian diets effectively lower blood concentrations of total cholesterol, low‐density lipoprotein cholesterol, high‐density lipoprotein cholesterol, and non–high‐density lipoprotein cholesterol.
 Such diets could be a useful nonpharmaceutical means of managing dyslipidemia, especially hypercholesterolemia’.

 In other words, vegetarian and vegan diets are an effective way to manage high cholesterol without medication.

-Another study, published in European Journal of Clinical Nutrition in 2014 examined cholesterol levels in 424 meat-eaters, 425 fish-eaters, 423 vegetarians and 422 vegans.
+Another study published in the European Journal of Clinical Nutrition in 20142 examined cholesterol levels in 424 meat-eaters, 425 fish-eaters, 423 vegetarians and 422 vegans.
 It found that cholesterol levels in vegans were the lowest of the four groups.
 Although the difference could be explained by the fact that vegans were, on average, the least overweight group, the authors concluded that the biggest difference was due to diet.

 Given that only animal products contain cholesterol, and that most saturated fat is also found in animal products, it should come as no surprise that those who don’t eat animal products – vegans! – tend to have lower cholesterol levels.
 Many Veganuary participants have reported that a plant-based diet has reduced their cholesterol.

 Why not try vegan for a month and see where it takes you?
 You’ll receive free recipes, tips and resources to help you on your plant-powered journey.